Waterdrop-9/vsftpd-bsc/README.md

 # vsftpd-bsc

 ## Introduction
-**vsftpd-bsc** is an experimental repository that applies [BiShengC](https://gitee.com/bisheng_c_language_dep/llvm-project/blob/bishengc/15.0.4/clang/docs/BSC/BiShengCLanguageUserManual.md) (the BiSheng C language) to the classic FTP server **vsftpd-3.0.5** in order to enhance its memory safety.
-The original repo of vsftpd is [HERE](https://security.appspot.com/vsftpd.html).
+**vsftpd-bsc** is an experimental repository that applies [BiShengC](https://gitee.com/bisheng_c_language_dep/llvm-project/blob/bishengc/15.0.4/clang/docs/BSC/BiShengCLanguageUserManual.md) (a version of enchaned C language)to the classic FTP server **vsftpd-3.0.5** in order to enhance its memory safety.
+The original project page of vsftpd is [HERE](https://security.appspot.com/vsftpd.html).

 The goal is to introduce BiShengC features while preserving the original vsftpd behavior and performance as much as possible: